CAPC Guidelines:

 Disease

-• Clinical signs in dogs include: hind limb weakness, hypereasthesia, urinary incontinence, ataxia, tail paresis, ascending paralysis, coma and death.
+• Clinical signs in dogs include: hind limb weakness, hypereasthesia, urinary incontinence, ataxia, tail paresis, ascending paralysis, muscle atrophy, severe pain, coma and death.

-• In other incidental hosts, including humans and non-human primates, clinical signs include headache, stiff neck, fever, vomiting and paralysis of the face and limbs.
+• In other incidental hosts, including humans and non-human primates, infections result in eosinophilic meningitis leading to headaches, stiff neck, fever, vomiting and paralysis of the face and limbs.

 • Ocular angiostrongyliasis may also develop.